MystenLabs/seal/README.md

 - **Seamless access:** Applications can interact with Seal key servers using software development kits (SDKs).
 The [typescript SDK](https://www.npmjs.com/package/@mysten/seal) is available through npm.

 > [!NOTE]
-> Currently there are two separate Mysten Labs managed Testnet Seal key servers.
-Users can choose `1-out-of-1`, `1-out-of-2` or `2-out-of-2` key servers for threshold encryption.
-More key servers managed by other parties are listed [here](Pricing.md).
+> Refer to the [verified key servers](Pricing.md#verified-key-servers) for a list of available key servers in different environments..
 If you’re interested in operating one, reach out to the Sui Foundation or Mysten Labs team.

 ### Use cases